Vivekanand-R/AI-Product-Framework/README.md

    Best Example: Duolingo — LEarning Through UX (**Best USer Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
 Duolingo turned LAnguage LEarning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and INformative.

-5. Customer Discovery and Digital Transformation: It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
+**5. Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
 AI plays a major role in DT enablement.

 **Example:** GE Power developed Predix, an industrial IoT platform, after discovering that power plant operators needed real-time analytics to reduce unplanned downtime.